masta-g3/hazard_models/README.md

 ## Hazard Models
-This module consists of several exhibitions.
+Module with several hazard model exhibitions.
-  1. Shiny app with visualization of basic dinamics of hazard on bonds.
+  1. Shiny app on dinamics of hazard on bonds.
-  2. Exponential splines optimization.
+  2. Exponential splines optimization notebook.